cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Applications may have different policies about how and when identities are determined.
-A natural approach is to tie IdU to the identity the server uses to fetch EnvU (hence determined during password registration) and to tie IdS to the server identity used by the client to initiate a password registration or login sessions.
+A natural approach is to tie IdU to the identity the server uses to fetch EnvU (hence determined during password registration) and to tie IdS to the server identity used by the client to initiate an offline password registration or online authenticated key exchange session.
 IdS and IdU can also be part of EnvU or be tied to the parties' public keys.
 In principle, it is possible that identities change across different sessions as long as there is a policy that can establish if the identity is acceptable or not to the peer.
 However, we note that the